 - 2) Quizzes: Quizzes are given once in every quarter of the academic year, generally every 4th week of each quarter.
 They include a listening section, a language use skills section consisting of items on grammar, pronunciation, and vocabulary, and a reading section.
-They are given in a single class hour. - 3) Pop-quizzes: Pop-Quizzes are generally 5-15-minute examinations that may arrive any time.
-Students are not informed of when they will be given.
-They have the narrowest content but are given frequently aiming at specific target language elements.
-Pop-quizzes have been proven to reduce absenteeism rates, and are believed to be a good means of formative assessment. - 4) Midterms: Midterm exams can be considered as an expanded and extended version of quizzes.
-There are 4 midterm exams in total throughout the year, 2 in each academic term; once a quarter, and they are comprehensive exams aimed at measuring all target achievements (listening, language use, reading and writing) that can be measured in written form within the scope of the content.
+They are given in a single class hour. - 3) Midterms: Midterm exams can be considered as an expanded and extended version of quizzes.
+There are 3 midterm exams in total throughout the year, 2 in fall term; one in the middle of the spring term, and they are comprehensive exams aimed at measuring all target achievements (listening, language use, reading and writing) that can be measured in written form within the scope of the content.
 The duration of midterm exams are around 100-120 minutes.

-- 5) Speaking Assessment: Speaking Assessment is carried out twice a semester, four times throughout the whole academic year.
+- 4) Speaking Assessment: Speaking Assessment is carried out three times an academic year, twice in the fall semester and once in the middle of the spring semester throughout the whole academic year.
 These are the exams aimed at evaluating students' speaking and communicative skills.
 In these speaking exams in which students participate individually or in pairs, a comprehensive production performance is expected from students based on tasks such as asking and answering questions, making short speeches on a topic, defending an idea or opposing it.
-Students may be given some topic cards with some cues that they need to address while they are talking about the given card, or they are given some other forms of tasks where students need to exchange opinions and information like in information-gap activities. - 6) Classroom Speaking Assessment (CSA): CSA has emerged as a solution to reduce the speaking exam anxiety some students have by taking over a half of overall percentage weighting of speaking exams.
-CSA is performed within LS courses under the supervision of LS instructors for some pre-selected end-of-unit tasks, and are evaluated according to the CSA Rubric. - 7) Writing Portfolio: Portfolios are the files in which students keep their studies in order to follow their own developments and especially in the field of writing skills.
+Students may be given some topic cards with some cues that they need to address while they are talking about the given card, or they are given some other forms of tasks where students need to exchange opinions and information like in information-gap activities. - 5) Classroom Speaking Assessment (CSA): CSA has emerged as a solution to reduce the speaking exam anxiety some students have by taking over a half of overall percentage weighting of speaking exams.
+CSA is performed within LS courses under the supervision of LS instructors for some pre-selected end-of-unit tasks, and are evaluated according to the CSA Rubric. - 6) Writing Portfolio: Portfolios are the files in which students keep their studies in order to follow their own developments and especially in the field of writing skills.
 This aims at individual learning and students' self-evaluation, and is mostly carried out as the completion of the targeted writing task at the end of each unit in the Reading-Writing lessons.
 In this file, students may also be asked to keep homework that they will evaluate for certain periods of time (Self-Reflection) as well as items such as their studies for vocabulary learning, audio and video recordings.